-Range Calibration Adjustments: recessed potentiometers located under the front-panel calibration cover.
-These controls allow for individual calibration of each range multiplier.
-Crosshairs: The crosshairs above the meter on the black front panel indicate the location of the center of the detector.
-The exception to this is in the case of the Model 2401-P where the center of the detector is visible on the back side of the instrument.
+Range Calibration Adjustments: These are recessed potentiometers located under the front-panel calibration cover, which allow for individual calibration of each range multiplier.
+Calibration procedures are available upon request.

+Crosshairs: The crosshairs above the meter on the black, front panel indicate the location of the center of the detector.
 When surveying for radiation, position the instrument as close as possible to the area to be measured, with the detector centered.